Subdividing your land

 Other requirements for subdivision

 When you subdivide land you may be required to pay an open space contribution to the City.
-This contribution helps the City maintain existing public open spaces and create new public open spaces in the area.
+This contribution helps the City to create new public open spaces in the area.

 When you apply for a Statement of Compliance, a City officer will inspect the site to determine what public works (works in the street or on other public land) need to be completed.
 These works may include drainage works, repairing a damaged footpath or replacing a street tree.